louisgag/mbdyn-gsoc-projects/data/projects/coupling.md

 - add/improve Scilab hooks
 - add/improve MATLAB/Octave/Scilab and Simulink/Scicos co-simulation interface.

+Large projects

+- add support for coupling with [SU2](https://su2code.github.io/) CFD software
-Large project: turn MBDyn into a module for Simulink/Scicos (see contrib/SimulinkInterface/ ; need an implicit extension)
+- turn MBDyn into a module for Simulink/Scicos (see contrib/SimulinkInterface/ ; need an implicit extension).

 - add package-wide support for WinSocks in communication entities, including SimulinkInterface and ScicosInterface (using MSYS/MinGW)